AliveToolkit/alive2/README.md

 This tool has two modes.

-In the first mode, specify a source (original) and target (optimized) IR file.
-For example, let's prove that removing `nsw` is correct for addition:
+In the first mode, specify either a source (original) and target (optimized) IR file, or a single file containing a function called “src” and also a function called “tgt”.
+For example, let’s prove that removing `nsw` is correct for
+addition:

 ```
-$ alive-tv src.ll tgt.ll
+$ALIVE2_HOME/alive2/build/alive-tv src.ll tgt.ll

 ----------------------------------------
 define i32 @f(i32 %a, i32 %b) {